Clustmart/outdooractive-conditions/README.md

 ```

 ### Configuration
-Fill in the parameters left blank in config.ini, as described in the file.
+Rename config.ini. example to config.ini and fill in the parameters left blank, as described in the file.
+Rename conditions.empty.db to conditions.db

 ## Usage